Sharon Mosher: Personal life

 As a child in Illinois, Sharon Mosher was fascinated by geology, conducting mineral tests on rocks in the chemistry lab her dad set up for her in their basement.
 She decided she wanted to be a geologist the moment she learned that's what you'd call a person who studies rocks.
+Mosher’s father would take her as a child on Illinois State Geological Survey field trips, and whenever her family went on their annual vacation, Mosher would map the route, figuring out stops where she and her older sister could find rocks.
+Mosher continues to map out routes for interesting geology, but her career led her to also map the future of geoscience organizations.